 Walk a Mile in Her Shoes

 For several year in a row, the young women of Alpha Chi Omega Beta Psi at Louisiana Tech hosted a fun and festive event to raise awareness and funds for D.A.R.T.
 While this event first challenged men to “walk a mile” in high-heeled shoes or bedazzled flip flops, the sorority later invited women to try the same mile in extra-large men’s shoes.
 Students, parents, families and now even dogs participate!
-Last year, Alpha Chi had to move the walk to a bigger venue, as they had outgrown the original Cook Park location!
-Spirits were high, costumes were wildly colorful, and hundreds of people (and animals!) walked a mile from Trinity United Methodist Church to raise awareness of domestic violence.
+Spirits are high, costumes are wildly colorful, and hundreds of people (and animals!) walk a mile to raise awareness of domestic violence.
 D.A.R.T. thanks the sisters of Alpha Chi Omega, whose national philanthropy is domestic violence, for holding this family-friendly fundraiser!

-Give For Good is a 24-hour online giving challenge that brings North Louisiana together to benefit our local nonprofits.
+2019 is the first year D.A.R.T. has participated in Give For Good, a 24-hour online giving challenge that brings North Louisiana together to benefit our local nonprofits.
 Give For Good is North Louisiana's largest day of giving.
 The event was established in 2014 by the Community Foundation of North Louisiana, and since then has raised over $8.1 million for our communities!
 Give For Good allows community members to discover and engage with nonprofit organizations and make a contribution to causes they feel strongly about.
 Whether you give $10 or $10,000, you have a hand in transforming your community.

-This year, Give for Good is May 7, 2019.
-On that day donors can go online and give to a variety of organizations in North Louisiana, including D.A.R.T.
-If D.A.R.T. receives more than $500 on that day through the Give for Good website (giveforgoodnla.org), it is qualified to receive some matching funds.
-We are excited to be a part of this great effort.
-Donors can go online starting April 23 and designate their giving.
-Then on May 7, the donations will be made all in one day.
+This year, Give for Good was May 7, 2019.
+On that day donors went online and gave to a variety of organizations in North Louisiana, including D.A.R.T.
+D.A.R.T. received more than $500 on that day through the Give for Good website (giveforgoodnla.org) and qualified to receive “Lagniappe” funds, extra funds made available through the Community Foundation of North Louisiana.
+We were excited to be a part of this great effort.